seqan/seqan/manual/source/Tutorial/Modifiers.rst

 We have seen how a :dox:`ModifiedString` can be used to modify strings without touching or copying original data.
 The same can be done with iterators.
 The :dox:`ModifiedIterator` implements the :dox:`RandomAccessIteratorConcept Iterator` concept and thus can be used in every algorithm or data structure that expects an iterator.
-In fact, we have already used the :dox:`ModifiedIterator` unknowingly in the examples above, as in our cases the :dox:`ModifiedString` returns a corresponding :dox:`ModifiedIterator` via the :dox:`ContainerConcept#Iterator Iterator` meta-function.
+In fact, we have already used the :dox:`ModifiedIterator` unknowingly in the examples above, as in our cases the :dox:`ModifiedString` returns a corresponding :dox:`ModifiedIterator` via the :dox:`ContainerConcept#Iterator` meta-function.
-The main work is done in the :dox:`ModifiedIterator`, whereas the :dox:`ModifiedString` only overloads the :dox:`ContainerConcept#begin begin` and :dox:`ContainerConcept#end end`.
+The main work is done in the :dox:`ModifiedIterator`, whereas the :dox:`ModifiedString` only overloads the :dox:`ContainerConcept#begin` and :dox:`ContainerConcept#end`.
-Normally, you are going to use the :dox:`ModifiedString` and maybe the result of its :dox:`ContainerConcept#Iterator Iterator` meta-function instead of a :dox:`ModifiedIterator` directly.
+Normally, you are going to use the :dox:`ModifiedString` and maybe the result of its :dox:`ContainerConcept#Iterator` meta-function instead of a :dox:`ModifiedIterator` directly.

 Nested Modifiers
 ~~~~~~~~~~~~~~~~